cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 ## Add payment methods

-During the free trial, an Organization Admin can [add a credit card]({% link cockroachcloud/billing-management.md %}) in the CockroachDB Cloud Console or [subscribe through the AWS Marketplace]({% link cockroachcloud/billing-management.md %}?filters=marketplace) (pay as you go).
-You can also [contact Sales](https://cockroachlabs.com/contact-sales) during the trial to learn more about CockroachDB and consider invoice billing.
+During the free trial, an Organization Admin can [add a credit card]({% link cockroachcloud/billing-management.md %}) in the CockroachDB Cloud Console or subscribe through the [AWS Marketplace]({% link cockroachcloud/billing-management.md %}?filters=aws) or [Google Cloud Marketplace]({% link cockroachcloud/billing-management.md %}?filters=gcp) for monthly, pay-as-you-go payment.
+You can also [contact Sales](https://cockroachlabs.com/contact-sales) during the trial to learn more about CockroachDB and consider an initial purchse of credits as part of an annual or multi-year contract.

 {{site.data.alerts.callout_info}}
 Callout: To avoid service disruption and possible data loss, be sure to enter a payment method or be in communication with Sales before your free trial ends.